 The following coverages are also included in the Travel Basic plan when the policy is purchased within 15 days of your initial trip deposit.

-Travel Basic and Travel Select plans are single-trip policies.
+Travel Basic, Travel Select, and Travel America plans are single-trip policies.
 Travelex does not offer annual multi-trip policies.

 The best plan, Flight Insure Plus, offers the following benefits.

 One coverage notably absent from the flight insurance policies is the lack of coverage for flight cancellation.
 Plus, the basic Flight Insure plan does not cover baggage, medical and dental coverage, or medical evacuation.
 It is basically an Accidental Death and Dismemberment policy with a $100 trip delay benefit.

 If you’re looking for essential medical coverage during your travels, Travelex offers Travel Med, an affordable primary medical plan that will cover you for up to 30 days.

 All of the international travel insurance policies offered by Travelex have primary coverage, which means you do not have to file a claim with other insurance first.
 Also, none of its trip policies have deductibles that need to be paid for coverage to apply.
 Add-on coverage such as car rental insurance may have deductibles.

 Trip insurance pricing can be based on several factors including the age of the traveler, state of residence, and the total cost of the trip.

 Let’s look at a simple example of 1 traveler, 40 years of age for a trip to Mexico costing $2,000, with the traveler residing in Michigan.